What is social prescribing?

 To find out more about these activities and support, you could ask in your local library or community centre, or look online for local groups and services.

-We have provided links to a range of nature-based activities and ideas as part of our GreenSpace (green social prescribing) project.
+We have provided links to a range of nature-based activities and ideas in The Big Green Book as part of our GreenSpace (green social prescribing) project.
 Please contact the listed organisations directly if you would like to get involved.

 If you are a healthcare professional or support worker in a community organisation: